openlab-at-city-tech/openlab/wp-content/plugins/easy-table/readme.txt

 No

 == Changelog ==

+= 1.5.2 =
+* Fixed: Bug on 1.5/1.5.1, Easy Table does not work in WordPress prior to version 3.6

+= 1.5.1 =
+* Fixed: Bug on 1.5, Easy Table does not work if TablePress is active even when custom shortcode is set.

+= 1.5 =
+* Add table-responsive `div` wrap around table and responsive CSS.
+* Suppress error message: 'Redefining already defined constructor...' on certain PHP version environment.
+* Check against shortcode that may has been registered by another plugin.
+* Increase `fgetcsv` limit from 2000 to 2000000 if $limit value not set.

 = 1.4 =
 * Updated: TableSorter JavaScript library now updated to 2.10.8 from 2.0.5b ( hope it will solve many sorting problems )